 And the next question will come from Max Gumport with BNP.
 Please go ahead.

-Great.
-Thanks.
+Great, thanks.
 Just a quick, easy question.
 I might be wrong, but I thought Q2 was supposed to be the highest kind of spend for the year just in terms of advertising and promotion.
-But then I also hear maybe there's a little bit more trade going into Q3 and I heard a little time shift.
-And then also, I think you said kind of, you know, total SG&A and ad and promo would be the same in Q3 relative to last year's Q3, right?
-Which implies Q3 is higher.
-So was there like anything that just kind of occurred in the quarter where you say, okay, hey, you know, we might have a few new innovations that might have slipped into Q3.
-So maybe we'll also shift some of that ad and promo or maybe we want to, you know, promote a little bit more in December to the holidays.
-Just trying to gauge, you know, kind of the, I guess it's seasonality to a certain extent on ad and promo.
-But just kind of how you're thinking about that as we kind of move through Q3.
+But then I also hear maybe there's a little bit more trade going into Q3, and I heard a little time shift.
+And then also, I think you said kind of, you know, total SG&A and ad and promo would be the same in Q3 relative to last year's Q3, right, which implies, you know, Q3 is higher.
+So was there, like, anything that just kind of occurred in the quarter where you say, okay, hey, you know, we might have a few new innovations that might have slipped into Q3, so maybe we'll also shift some of that ad and promo, or maybe we want to, you know, promote a little bit more in December, the holidays, just trying to gauge, you know, kind of the I mean, I guess it's seasonality to a certain extent on ad and promo, but just kind of how you're thinking about that as we kind of move through Q3.
 You want to hit that?

 Yeah, let me take that, Rob.
-So just kind of take it from the top.
-You know, from a dollar perspective, we spend the most in Q2 in terms of trade merchandising, just in terms of absolute dollars.
-Although Sean talked about it, we were a bit favorable to our forecast and some of that shifted to Q3.
-From an A&P perspective, we are ramping up A&P. So that will continue to ramp up so that by the end of the year, I think our A&P percentage is pretty much in line with the prior year is what we said.
-And so that would ramp up and that obviously will start in Q3.
-I mentioned too that we did have a little bit of innovation investment that, you know, was higher that we expect to be higher in Q3 versus what we had forecasted before.
+So just to kind of take it from the top, you know, from a dollar perspective, we spend the most in Q2 in terms of trade merchandising, just in terms of absolute dollars.
+Although Sean talked about it, we were a bit favorable to our forecast, and that shifted to Q3.
+From an A&P perspective, we are ramping up A&P, so that will continue to ramp up so that by the end of the year, I think our A&P percentage is pretty much in line with the prior year is what we said.
+And so that would ramp up, and that obviously will start in Q3.
+I mentioned, too, that we did have a little bit of innovation investment that was higher, that we expect to be higher in Q3. versus what we had forecasted before.
 Again, not really material, but it is an increase versus what we had forecasted before.
-So and then SG&A, as you had commented, we're still kind of our commentary is the same in terms of where we expect SG&A to be.
+And then SG&A, as you had commented, we're still kind of our commentary is the same in terms of where we expect SG&A to be.
 So they're really the dynamics, I would say, that hopefully answered your question.

 Yeah, Rob, most of those events are easy to plan.
-You know, Thanksgiving and Christmas and Lent, you know where they fall in the calendar you can plan around.
-The ones where you have to stay more agile is support for business like Swissmas where the weather moves around and you want to try to have your investment track with when the weather hits.
-But I wouldn't say that, you know, that type of variability is material at all in the scheme of our spend.
+You know, Thanksgiving and Christmas and Lent, you know where they fall in the calendar.
+You can plan around them.
+The ones where you have to stay more agile is support for business like Swiss Miss where the weather moves around and you want to try to have your investment track with when the weather hits.
+But I wouldn't say that, you know, that type of variability is material at all in the scheme of our spending.
+Okay, perfect.
+No, that was great.
+Thank you.

 And the next question will come from Leah Jordan with Goldman Sachs.
 Please go ahead.

 Good morning.
 Thank you for taking my question.
-Seeing if you could comment on the competitive environment in Frozen, a large peer has talked about adding capacity in the category and stepping up some investments.
-To support its growth.
+Seeing if you could comment on the competitive environment in frozen.
+A large peer has talked about adding capacity in the category and stepping up some investments to support its growth.
 So just seeing if you have seen any shift in behavior yet and how you think these changes could impact your ability to continue to drive volume improvement going forward.